Fighter jet 'almost hit' police drone

 The drone's operator "honestly believed" the two would collide in mid-air, according to the UK Airprox Board.

-It said the risk of a crash above Throwleigh, Devon, at the time was "high" although the officer managed to bring the drone down quickly.
+It said the risk of a crash above Throwleigh, Devon, was "high" but the officer had lowered the drone quickly.

-Airprox suggested a wider range of sources be used to plan routes through UK airspace.
+Devon and Cornwall Police said it had notified Airprox, which was "content that there was no blame nor any lessons to be learned".

 The drone was flying at an altitude of about 300ft (90m) on 16 January, according to the report.